 The Marietta Fire Department continues to strive for improvement in all aspects of our responsibilities.
-We are working to replace an ambulance that is 11 years old, and our ladder truck that is 29 years old.
-The ambulance replacement is expected to be delivered in early 2023, while the ladder truck replacement is expected to be delivered in the middle of 2024.
+We are working to replace our ladder truck that is 30 years old.
+The ladder truck replacement is expected to be delivered in the middle of 2024.
+We are also working to establish a dive rescue apparatus repurposed from an old ambulance, to improve our dive rescue response capabilities.
 We are working on replacing our firefighting turnout gear, and the new gear has integrated harnesses to provide improved safety for firefighters.
+We are near completion of a multi-year project to establish and maintain two sets of turnout gear for firefighters, so that when one set is dirty/damaged, the on-duty crew will have a second set to utilize.
+This is a health and safety initiative not only to ensure a proper set of gear is available, but to help reduce the chance of exposures to carcinogens in unwashed gear.

 We have plans to continue our efforts to establish a training facility, to allow firefighters not only from our department, but from around the area, to utilize a facility that can be used to practices skills in a realistic setting.
 We will also be continuing our work to establish a new building to house our equipment that is currently stored outside, to extend the life of the equipment, as well as improve response times for specialized teams.
 We also hope to bring our We are continuing to evaluate our skills and equipment in the emergency medical field, to ensure that we have the most current training and equipment to serve the public.
-We look forward to serving the citizens of Marietta in 2023.
+We look forward to serving the citizens of Marietta in 2024.